carllocos/webSecurityAnalysis/README.md

 - example 3 http://localhost:3000/caja/example3.html
 - example 4 http://localhost:3000/caja/example4.html

-All of the examples containg a small description.
-And usually the guests are indicated with a light blue background color.
+All the examples contain a small description and usually the guests are displayed on a light blue background color.

 # JSFlow